komalakhil/komalakhil/README.md

-# Hi, I'm K.V.Komal AKhil 👋
+# Hi, I'm K.V.Komal Akhil 👋

 I'm a passionate software engineer with a diverse background in **MERN stack** development, **SQL**, and **AWS**.
 I specialize in building scalable web applications and have extensive experience designing **real-time machine learning applications**, **deep learning classifiers**, and **AI systems**.